-The Group's interest rate risk arises from bank deposits, loans to employees and borrowings.
-Bank deposits and loans to employees at fixed rates expose the Group to fair value interest rate risk.
+The Group's interest rate risk arises from bank deposits, loans to employees, entrusted loans to third parties, convertible bonds and long-term entrusted loans.
+Bank deposits, loans to employees, convertible bonds and entrusted loan within one year at fixed rates expose the Group to fair value interest rate risk.
+Long-term entrusted loans generated at variable rates expose the Group to cash flow interest rate risk.

-Borrowings obtained at variable rates expose the Group to cash flow interest rate risk.
 The Group has not used any financial instruments to hedge its exposure to cash flow interest rate risk.

-As at 31 December 2013, if interest rates on USD - denominated borrowings had been 0.16 percentage-point (2012: 0.29 percentage-point) lower/higher with all other variables held constant, profit before income tax would have been RMB545 thousand (2012: RMB844 thousand) higher/lower, mainly as a result of lower/higher interest expense on floating rate borrowings.
+As at 31 December 2013, if interest rates on USD - denominated borrowings had been 0.16 percentage-point lower/higher with all other variables held constant, profit before income tax would have been RMB545 thousand higher/lower, mainly as a result of lower/higher interest expense on floating rate borrowings.

-As at 31 December 2013, if interest rates on JPY - denominated borrowings had been 0.06 percentage-point (2012: 0.07 percentage-point) lower/higher with all other variables held constant, profit before income tax would have been RMB17 thousand (2012: RMB50 thousand) higher/lower, mainly as a result of lower/higher interest expense on floating rate borrowings.
+As at 31 December 2013, if interest rates on JPY - denominated borrowings had been 0.06 percentage-point lower/higher with all other variables held constant, profit before income tax would have been RMB17 thousand higher/lower, mainly as a result of lower/higher interest expense on floating rate borrowings.